USEPA/WNTR/documentation/sphinx/installation.rst

 Python packages needed for WNTR, including Numpy, Scipy, NetworkX, Pandas, Matplotlib, and Scipy.
 Pyomo would need to be installed separately.

 Python(x,y) can be downloaded from https://code.google.com/p/pythonxy/.
+A 'Full' installation is suggested.

 Anaconda can be downloaded from https://store.continuum.io/cshop/anaconda/.